 In accordance with the Certificate of Incorporation, the Company is authorized to issue 10,000,000 preferred shares at a par value of \$0.001.
 In connection with a private placement of Series A Preferred Stock, on July 26, 2016, the Company filed the Series A Certificate of Designation with the Secretary of the State of Delaware to designate the preferences, rights and limitations of the Series A Preferred Stock.
 Pursuant to the Series A Certificate of Designation, the Company designated 1,600,000 shares of the Company's previously undesignated preferred shares as Series A Preferred Stock.
-In connection with a public offering of Series B Preferred Stock, on June 19, 2018, the Company filed the Series B Certificate of Designation with the Secretary of the Series B Preferred Stock.
-Nursuant to the Series B Certificate of Designation with the Secretary of the State of Delaware to designate the preferred.
-Number of the Series B Preferred Stock.
 In connection with a public offering of Series B Preferred Stock, on June 19, 2018, the Company filed the Series B Certificate of Designation with the Secretary of the State of Delaware to designate the preferences, rights and limitations of the Series B Preferred Stock.
-Pursuant to the Series B Certificate of Designation, the Company designated 8,000 shares of the Company's previously undesignated preferred shares as Series B Preferred Stock.
+Pursuant to the Series B Certificate of Designation, the Company designated \$8,000 shares of the Company's previously undesignated preferred shares as Series B Preferred Stock.
+Pursuant to the Series B Certificate of Designation, the Company designated \$8,000 shares of the Company's previously undesignated preferred shares as Series B Preferred Stock.
+Pursuant to the Series B Certificate of Designation, the Company designated \$8,000 shares of the Company's previously undesignated preferred shares as Series B Preferred Stock.